Explicit points on the Legendre curve: Summary and future directions

-For $k$ finite and $d$ dividing $p^a+1$ for some $a$, we have calculated the rank of $E(k(t^{1/d}))$ now in three different ways: via cohomology in \cite{Ulmer07}, using Berger's construction and endomorphisms of Jacobians in \cite{UlmerDPCT}, and ``by hand'' in this paper.
-We hope to address the question of the rank for other values of $d$ in a future work.
+For $k$ finite and $d$ dividing $p^f+1$ for some $f$, we have calculated the rank of $E(k(t^{1/d}))$ now in three different ways: via cohomology in \cite{Ulmer07b}, using Berger's construction and endomorphisms of Jacobians in \cite{Ulmer13a}, and ``by hand'' in this paper.